OutSystems/docs-odc/src/eap/reference/apis/public-rest-apis/rate-limiting.md

 # Rate limits for the APIs

-Rate limiting is a mechanism used to control the number of API requests a user, application, or IP address can make within a defined period.
-This helps prevent system overload, ensures fair resource distribution, and safeguards against malicious activities like denial-of-service (DoS) attacks.

 The global rate limit per organization per domain is as follows:

 |API domain|Rate limit|